maerts/KeywordBot/README.md

 # Changelog
 28/11/2017
 ----
+* Added configurable channel to listen for `!notification` call.
+Settings in config.ini under bot.triggerchannels, look at example file
 * moved regex to the configuration to make them configurable for different setups
 * Capture groups for the title: pokemon, level <- not mandatory, but preferably present.
 * Capture groups for the description: cp, form, level, gender, region, iv, gymmoves, moves, gym <- not mandatory, but preferably present.
 * Extracted the IV, CP, LEVEL from the description for future notifications on them